Scania 4-series (bus): Scania L94IB

 The L94IB was the general intercity bus and simple coach chassis.
 It was most common as a two-axle (L94IB4x2NB), but was also available as a tri-axle (L94IB6x2NB, L94IB6x2*4NB).
 The L94IB was the basis for the first generation of the OmniLine integral intercity bus available in some left-hand drive markets.

 Scania L94UA

 The L94UA (L94UA6x2/2LB) was an articulated low entry city bus chassis, which had low floor in the front part of the bus and then a step up to the rear part.
 It was available from around 2001 as an alternative to the full low-floor N94UA, and was also the basis for the first generation of the articulated version of the OmniLink integral citybus.

 Scania L94UB

 The L94UB was the versatile citybus chassis when a full low floor was not required, as it like the L94UA was a low-entry configuration.
 Available both as two-axle (L94UB4x2LB) and tri-axle (L94UB6x2LB, L94UB6x2*4LB).
 It was also the basis for the first generation of OmniLink, which was launched in 1998.

+SBS Transit Scania L94UB (SBS2888T) demonstrator was they had entered service in 1999, appeared on Bus 7. featuring a Scania DSC9 12 260 (Euro II) engine (8,974cc) and fitted with 4-speed ZF Ecomat 4HP 590 transmission.
+Air-conditioning system was supplied by Carrier Sutrak.
+The bus was retired in 2016, and later bus scrapped on June that year.